jh3nd3rs0n/jargyle/src/site/markdown/cli.md

     socks5.onUdpAssociate.relayOutboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
         The upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

-    socks5.userpassauth.userRepository=CLASS_NAME:INITIALIZATION_STRING
+    socks5.userpassauth.userRepository=SOCKS5_USERPASSAUTH_USER_REPOSITORY
-        The user repository used for username password authentication
+        The user repository used for username password authentication (default is StringSourceUserRepository:)

   SSL SETTINGS:

     ssl.enabled=true|false
         The boolean value to indicate if SSL/TLS connections to the SOCKS server are enabled (default is false)

-    ssl.enabledCipherSuites=[SSL_CIPHER_SUITE1[ SSL_CIPHER_SUITE2[ ...]]]
+    ssl.enabledCipherSuites=[SSL_CIPHER_SUITE1[,SSL_CIPHER_SUITE2[...]]]
-        The space separated list of acceptable cipher suites enabled for SSL/TLS connections to the SOCKS server
+        The comma separated list of acceptable cipher suites enabled for SSL/TLS connections to the SOCKS server

-    ssl.enabledProtocols=[SSL_PROTOCOL1[ SSL_PROTOCOL2[ ...]]]
+    ssl.enabledProtocols=[SSL_PROTOCOL1[,SSL_PROTOCOL2[...]]]
-        The space separated list of acceptable protocol versions enabled for SSL/TLS connections to the SOCKS server
+        The comma separated list of acceptable protocol versions enabled for SSL/TLS connections to the SOCKS server

     ssl.keyStoreFile=FILE
         The key store file for the SSL/TLS connections to the SOCKS server